Montana/delta-variant-covid-tracking/README.md

 | Kuwait                           | 2021-06-03  |          1 | 2021-06-03 |

 _Sources: CoVariants, CDC, My own backports, own ground reports)._

+## Growth in the US

+Data from `Helix2` on nearly 20,000 samples sequenced since April suggest that the Delta variant is spreading faster in US counties where less than 30% of residents have been fully vaccinated, compared to the counties with vaccination rates above that threshold.

 <img width="1127" alt="Screen Shot 2021-06-26 at 11 23 45 PM" src="https://user-images.githubusercontent.com/20936398/123535015-16df2400-d6d6-11eb-802a-0d43a7ce1533.png">